-OEM Standard drives are shipped with the Cheetah 36LP Installation Guide, part number 83329477, and the Safety and Regulatory Agency Specifications, part number 75789512 (unless otherwise specified).
-The factory also ships with the drive a small bag of jumper plugs used for the J2, J5, and J6 option select jumper headers.
+OEM standard drives are shipped with the Barracuda 180 Installation Guide, part number 100109942 and the Safety and Regulatory Agency Specifications, part number 75789512 (unless otherwise specified).
+A small bag of jumper plugs used for the J2, J5, and J6 option select jumper headers are also included with the drive.